stephaneVercouillieBMID/slate/source/index.html.md

 The JSON Web Signature (JWS) represents signed content using JSON data structures and base64url encoding as defined in the <a href=" https://tools.ietf.org/html/rfc7515" target="blank">specifications</a>.
 The representation consists of three parts: the JOSE Header, the JWS Payload, and the JWS Signature.
 The three parts are base64url-encoded for transmission, and typically represented as the concatenation of the encoded strings in that order, with the three strings being separated by period ('.') characters.

-## Test

 <ol>
   <li>The JOSE Header describes the signature method and parameters related to the Encoded JWS Payload and optionally additional properties of the JWS.
 The Header Parameter Names within this object MUST be unique.
 The JOSE Header MUST contain an <code>alg</code> parameter, the value of which is a string that unambiguously identifies the algorithm used to sign the JOSE Header and the JWS Payload to produce the JWS Signature.</li>
   <li>The JWS Payload is the message content to be secured.</li>
   <li>The JWS Signature ensures the integrity of both the JWS Header and the JWS Payload.</li>
 </ol>

 A signed Request Object can be serialized using the JWS compact serialization.
 Following lists out the signing process of a JWS Request Object under the **compact serialization**:

 <ul>
    <li>Build a JOSE header containing the `alg` parameter – value MUST be set to ` RS256`  as defined in the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a> and a reference to the signing key using the `kid`.
 This value SHOULD BE retrieved from your own JWKSet.</li>